 If you are registering for a summer school class, you must register as a “Learner” and not a “Household,” even if you have taken other Metro courses in the past.
 Registering as a “Learner” is the only way to ensure you receive your credits for your summer school course.

-Online registration is open until June 18th but you are welcome to come to the Metro offices and register in person until June 24th.
+Online registration (for Summer School 2020) is open until June 22nd but you are welcome to come to the Metro offices and register in person until June 26th.
 We strongly recommend that you register as early as possible.
 During the final week before summer school starts, Metro will take over 1500 registrations.
 Phones will be busy and there will be lineups in person.
 Save yourself the wait time and sign up when you know your plans!
 Also, the most popular classes like Physics, Social Studies and Math will fill up fast, so register early to avoid disappointment.